pa1tech/incred_file_share/README.md

 ## [Click here to download the app](https://github.com/pa1tech/ftpServer/blob/master/FTP_Server.zip?raw=true)
  Run the executable in the folder which you would like to share via FTP

+### Bugs
+- Doesn't work when port 21 is busy.
+To be fixed in the next release